|David Drake's Life

 Writing this short set of instructions in how to pack a fourteen-gallon jar with meat may seem a simple thing, but it was in fact an extraordinary act of courage for a slave at that time.
 Dave was telling the world of Edgefield that he could read words, he could write words, and he could even make words rhyme.
 Only a few months after he composed this poem, the South Carolina General Assembly—as if outraged by what he had done—passed the harshest anti-literacy law in the state's history.
 As former South Carolina slave Elijah Green remembered, "An' no for God's sake, don' let a slave be catch with pencil an' paper."
 It was, he said, "a major crime."

-It appears that Reverend John lent Dave at this time to his new son-in-law, Lewis Miles.
-Lewis, who lived near his in-laws at Horse Creek, was learning the pottery business, and Dave surely had much to teach him.
-Dave's inscriptions are a record of their collaboration.
-Beginning in January of 1840, he wrote Lewis Miles's name on his pots, as shown in the example at right.
+It appears that Reverend John lent the potter at this time to his new son-in-law, Lewis Miles.
+Lewis, who lived near his in-laws at Horse Creek, was learning the pottery business, and Dave Drake surely had much to teach him.
+His inscriptions are a record of their collaboration.
+Beginning in January of 1840, he wrote Lewis Miles's name on his pots.
 Astonishingly, he also wrote his own name.
 No slave potter in all the years of pottery making in Edgefield had ever done such a thing.
 After that first time, he often signed his work, though by no means always.
 Many perfectly good vessels bear only a date and "Lm," for Lewis Miles.
 Some pots that have been attributed to him carry no marks at all.
 But on those occasions when he chose to write "Dave" in the damp clay, it was almost as though he were imprinting the jar with his soul.

 whats better than Kissing —